kubernetes/sig-release/release-team/role-handbooks/branch-manager/README.md

 This is done daily.

+Earlier in the release the exact time of running `branchff` might just be at the discretion of the branch manager, as agreed upon with the release lead.

+Later in the release it will probably become more important to algin with the release lead and the CI signal team (and probably other release team members).
+The exact time for pulling in the changes from master to the release branch might depend on the features that have or are to be merged.
+Considerations could be:
+- We should run `branchff` sooner, before `$bigFeature` so we have a signal in the release branch before that fetature was brought in
+- We should run `branchff` later, after `$theOtherFeature` has been merged, so we get signal on that feature from both the master and the release branch

 The first time the ‘[branchff](https://git.k8s.io/release/branchff)’ tool is run on a branch will do a clone of k/k to a temporary directory, run a git merge-base, run a few cleanup scripts to insure the branch’s generated API bits are in order (master branch content will move on toward version N+1, while release branch needs to stay at version N), commit the results of those scripts to the branch, and push to the GitHub remote lease branch.
 Except again, we have a safety net and the default is a mock run.

 The script encourages you before committing to: